benlumia007/backdrop/readme.md

 - PHP 7.0+
 - [Composer](https://getcomposer.org) for managing PHP dependencies

-## Documentations
-The documentation is under construction and will be available when I finished writing up everything I need.

 ## Installation
 Use the following command from your preferred command line utility to install Backdrop.